ashblue/uvpm-server/README.md

 * Go through the below section to start the databases
 * When complete run `npm run start`

-### NOTE: Commit and Push commands
+### IMPORTANT NOTE: Git commit and push pre hooks

+Git **commit** runs the linter and build automatically.

-You must have the dev Docker compose container running to make commits and check-ins since tests are automatically run with pre hooks.
-If Docker is not running the commit and push hooks will hang due to slow server responses on tests.
+For git **push** must have the dev Docker compose container running to since tests are automatically run with pre hooks.
+If Docker is not running the push hooks will hang due to slow server responses on tests.

 ### Running the database